 Zooming in focuses on important details, and can help you create more interesting images.

 Close-ups are used a lot in marketing photography to draw attention to specific details of a product.

-The photographer’s picked out the sharp detail of the front label with a shallow DOF on the close up.
+The photographer has picked out the sharp detail of the front label with a shallow DOF on the close-up.
 Look at how crisp and clear the “Jack Daniel’s” text is compared to the blurry text on the side, for example.

 Photographers often like to focus on key details rather than try to capture the entirety of an object.
 This focus on specific qualities makes the products feel more premium.

 This can lead to unusual angles and viewpoints.
-These types of shot make for more attention-grabbing photos, such as with this close-up of the Mercedes badge.
+These types of shots make for more attention-grabbing photos, such as with this close-up of the Mercedes badge.

 Exposure is a measure of the amount of light which reaches the camera’s sensor.
 Well-exposed photos pick out key areas of light and dark in the shot with sufficient detail.

 But if not enough light gets in, the shot looks dark.
 You won’t be able to pick out the details in the shadows.
 This is underexposure.

 And if too much light gets in, it can bleach out the image.
 You won’t be able to pick out the details in the highlights.
 This is overexposure.

 Professional photographers spend a lot of time making sure they get the exposure just right.
 Lighting is key.
 For example, they’ll look at the amount of natural light and different types of camera flashes.
 They’ll use light meters, and extra off-camera light sources to properly light a shot.